Disease/Disorder

 Social role and social support system

-Psychosocial history is important in assessing adolescents with scoliosis, as a cosmetic deformity can have a negative psychological impact.
-It is important to consult a neuropsychologist or social worker to address the emotional concerns of the patient and family.
+Psychosocial history is important in assessing AIS, as a cosmetic deformity can have a negative psychological impact.
+Evidence has shown that mental health conditions such as anxiety, depressive symptoms and neuroticism have been more frequently detected amongst AIS patients compared to healthy controls.8 It is important to consult a neuropsychologist or social worker to address the emotional concerns of the patient and family.

 Professional issues